USS Nourmahal: Post war

 Nourmahal was decommissioned on 30 May 1946 and returned to Navy custody in May 1947.

 Nourmahal was transferred to the Maritime Administration for disposal on 18 July 1948 and, after several advertisements with no bids accepted the ship remained in the James River Fleet until sold for scrap on 11 September 1964 to Hughes Brothers, Inc. of Hampden, Maine for $27,502.
-The ship was withdrawn from the fleet on 24 September 1964 for scrapping.
+The ship was withdrawn from the fleet on 24 September 1964.